jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 *Remarks*

-- if you introduce a new code block for the first time, you need to add at least one character inside the code block:
+- if you introduce a new code block for the first time, you need to add at least one character inside the code block, elsewhere the code snippet will not be injected:

 		<!--# MY_CONSOLE_SNIPPET -->
 		```
 		at least one character here!
 		```
-...elsewhere the code snippet will not be injected.

 - NDocUtil only supports injection into fenced code blocks with three back-ticks ` ``` `.
 It doesn't support the inline code blocks nor the indented code blocks.
+See  the [markdown documentation][codeblock].

 ### 2) Write snippets

-Now, you need to write pseudo unit-tests containing the code and console snippets.
-The unit test will also perform the update of the markdown documentation.
+Next, you need to write pseudo unit-tests containing the code and console snippets.
+The test fixture will also perform the update of the markdown documentation.

 The file must have the same name as the markdown file without its extension and must be located in the same folder as the documentation file.
 In the example, we name it then [MyDocumentation.cs][MyDocumentation_cs].

 You need to add this file into a C# project.
-If the file is not in a subfolder of the project, you must add it as a link ([see here the msdn documentation][addaslink]).
+If the file is not in a subfolder of the project, you must add it as a link.
+See the [msdn documentation][addaslink].

 In our example the file looks like: